-When I look back, many times during my life I have found myself pursuing “things” in order to prove that I could accomplish something.
+When I look back, many times during my life I have found myself pursuing “things” in order to prove that I could accomplish something...anything.
 I would take on a mission or a project just to numb the feeling of isolation in our law enforcement marriage, or numb the confusion of our spiritual lives being on different paths.
 Pursuing, progressing or trying new things can be a solid part of your growth in many ways, but doing it for the wrong reasons can invite some deep sadness.
-In my mind, I defined many of my starts and stops as “failures” and it is tough to get past.
+In my mind, I defined many of my starts and stops as “failures” and it was tough to get past.

 Believe me when I say that these thoughts of failure did not come from a healthy place, they came from a lack of being close to the Lord.

 When we try to do life on our own, we are just not protected from the enemy.
 This enemy is against growth and change.
 If you give this enemy any room to get between you and God, he will.
 This divide creates an opening to poke and prod you into believing that you are just not confident enough, not capable enough and not equipped to handle whatever you’re trying to accomplish.

 I have tons of stories of random jobs (waitressing, working in a mammography clinic, investigating homes in foreclosure, church administration), creating a business and a non-profit, doing at-home daycare and volunteering for just about anything you can imagine.
 None of them filled the "swiss cheese" holes in my heart like I thought they would.

 Are you comfortable with being uncomfortable?
 I wasn't.